What are the advantages of membership?

 What is the GPA requirement?

 College Panhellenic Council highly recommends a 2.5 GPA to go through recruitment but many chapters have a higher GPA requirement in place through their national organization.
 Interfraternity Council requires a 2.7 GPA to join.
 National Pan-Hellenic Council has a 2.5 GPA requirement but some organizations have a higher GPA requirement.
+Alpha Psi Lambda also requires a 2.5 GPA to join.
 The best thing to do is talk to the organization you are interested in and ask what the GPA requirement is to join.

 How will my grades be impacted by fraternity / sorority membership?

 Academic success is a key component to fraternity and sorority life.
 All fraternities and sororities at CCU place a value on the academic success of their members.
 A few of the ways that Greek organizations support the academics of their members is through minimum grade requirements for holding an office and being initiated into the chapter, study halls, providing workshops on study skills, test taking and time management.
-In support of these academic efforts, the Office of Fraternity & Sorority Life compiles academic information for organizations each semester.
+In support of these academic efforts, the Office of Fraternity and Sorority Life compiles academic information for organizations each semester.
 Chapters use academic information to assist students and to set minimum qualifications for initiation, involvement in chapter activities, and/or eligibility for officer elections.
 It is important to note that the average GPA collectively for fraternity / sorority members traditionally exceeds 3.0, so students are encouraged to achieve the highest GPA possible for the best opportunity of membership.
-Access academic records here (Resources and Policies page)

 How much does it cost to join a fraternity or sorority?